NORTH EAST ECUADOR

 NAPO WILDLIFE CENTRE LODGE

 The discovery of oil in the Amazon has put great pressure on the indigenous communities.
 The Anangu tribe has resisted the easy money that oil would bring and instead has built a world class lodge on its land.
-All hunting has been banned and every local person is a stakeholder in this project, which aims to improve their lot whilst maintaining a relatively traditional way of life and protecting the forest.
+Hunting and logging has been banned and every local person is a stakeholder in this project, which aims to improve their lot whilst maintaining a relatively traditional way of life.
 What they have achieved is nothing short of miraculous.
 It is such a privilege to spend five nights here.
-This is the minimum time needed to appreciate the amazing diversity, unsurpassed on the planet.
+Each day spent here increases our appreciation of the amazing diversity, unsurpassed on the planet.

 During our time here we will make morning and afternoon excursions along the various channels by boat as well as exploring the seasonally flooded varzea forest and high-ground terra firma.
-NWC has perhaps the best canopy tower in Ecuador, 36 metres up in a giant Kapok tree.
+NWC has perhaps the best canopy platform in Ecuador, 120 feet up in a giant Kapok tree.
 We can spend all morning watching Bare-throated Fruitcrows, Spangled Cotingas, Blue-and-Yellow Macaws, and a multitude of other canopy birds and mammals.
 There are just too many birds to list in this area.
-Some 600 species have been recorded within NWC’s boundaries, but to whet your appetite we can mention Black-necked Red Cotinga, Zigzag Heron, Agami Heron, Blue-throated Piping Guan, Grey-winged Trumpeter, Ladder-tailed Nightjar, Great-billed Hermit, Yellow-billed Jacamar, Black-fronted Nunbird, Long-billed Woodcreeper, Castelnau’s Antshrike, Black-faced Antbird, Rusty-belted Tapaculo, Screaming Piha, Lawrence’s Thrush, Fulvous-crested Tanager and Opal-rumped Tanager.
-We can expect a good diversity of mammals too, from Giant Otter to Red Howler Monkey and the unbelievably cute Golden-mantled Tamarin.
+Some 600 species have been recorded within NWC’s boundaries, but to whet your appetite we can mention Black-necked Red Cotinga, Zigzag Heron, Agami Heron, Blue-throated Piping Guan, Ladder-tailed Nightjar, Great-billed Hermit, Yellow-billed Jacamar, Black-fronted Nunbird, Long-billed Woodcreeper, Castelnau’s Antshrike, Black-faced Antbird, Screaming Piha, Lawrence’s Thrush, Oriole Blackbird, Fulvous-crested Tanager and Opal-rumped Tanager.
+We can expect a good diversity of mammals too, from Giant Otter to Red Howler Monkey and from the bizarre-looking Monk Saki Monkey to the unbelievably cute Golden-mantled Tamarin.

 Five nights will give us plenty of time to explore the area, as well as allowing time to wander around the gardens of the lodge, photographing butterflies or simply soaking up the atmosphere of this beautiful place